Ten things to remember when loving a fellow church member isn't easy

 Relationships can’t always be perfect—even at church.
 When hurtful interactions affect our happiness, our Savior can soothe our hearts and help us know how to respond.

-Loving God and being fully invested in our worship and service at church doesn't prevent flawed interactions between imperfect people.
+Loving God and being fully invested in our worship and service at church doesn’t prevent flawed interactions between imperfect people.
 Sometimes, resolving conflict is easy.
-Other times, it is not.
+Other times, it’s not.
 It may even require a radical change of heart or perspective.

 Ten things to remember when loving someone at church isn't easy

-1. God knows all the details of hurtful situations, friends don't.
-God can help us know if we need to ask for forgiveness, set boundaries, stand up for ourselves, or let it all go and love someone where their at.
+1. God knows all the details of hurtful situations—friends don’t.
+He can help us know whether to ask for forgiveness, set boundaries, stand up for ourselves, or simply let it go and love someone where they’re at.

-2. "All or nothing" thinking—or seeing people and situations as "all good" or "all bad" is an easy trap.
-In reality, few things in life are that way and conflict usually involves many factors.
+2. "All or nothing" thinking—seeing people or situations as entirely good or entirely bad—is an easy trap.
+In reality, few things in life are that black and white.
+Conflict usually involves many factors.

-3. "Oneness" may require the sacrifice of pride.
-If imperfection is at the core of conflict (not abuse), The Savior may say, “You can be "right" or you can be mine.”
+3. Oneness may require the sacrifice of pride.
+If imperfection (not abuse) is at the core of conflict, the Savior may lovingly whisper, “You can be right—or you can be mine.”

-4. True peacemaking involves finding common ground instead of looking for differences.
+4. True peacemaking involves looking for common ground instead of focusing on differences.

-5. Judging a person (or situation) based only on how we feel ignores the fact that most of us bring old hurts to new situations.
-When that's the case, it's easy to peg more on an upsetting exchange than what is warranted.
+5. Judging someone (or a situation) based solely on how we feel ignores that most of us bring old hurts into new experiences.
+It’s easy to read more into an upsetting moment than is actually there.

-6. Jesus requires us to love our neighbor, which makes hurt and angry feelings a temptation, not an entitlement.
-He also ministered to those who were marginalized and abused.
-He stood up to patterns of negative behavior that were not Christ-like.
-How might resisting temptations to be hurt or angry bring peace to a difficult situation?
-How might resisting the temptation to do nothing and let abusive behavior lead to needed resolution?
+6. Jesus requires us to love our neighbor—which makes hurt or angry feelings a temptation, not an entitlement.
+However, He also ministered to the marginalized and stood up to patterns of behavior that weren’t Christlike.

-8. Why is this situation particularly hard for me?
-Is there something God would have me learn about the past, my Savior, or myself?
+Is there something God wants me to learn—about the past, my Savior, or myself?

-9. An offensive remark can become a window or a door.
+9. An offensive remark can become either a window or a door.
 Like a window, it can let in light and new understanding.
-Like a door, it can become a locked barrier to hide behind in darkness and in fear.
+Like a door, it can become a barrier to hide behind in fear and darkness.

-10. In the Garden of Gethsemane, The Savior stood by each one of us as He took upon Himself our sin, weakness, and pain.
-Now, we have the opportunity to stand by Him.
-We can do this in the reactions we choose. ❤️
+10. In the Garden of Gethsemane, the Savior stood by each of us as He took upon Himself our sin, weakness, and pain.
+Now, we have the chance to stand by Him—by choosing how we respond to imperfect behavior. ❤️

-Note: Hurt at church can usually be resolved by giving grace.
-Emotional abuse is different.
-Repeated patterns of negative behavior, mistreatment, or coercion should not be tolerated.
-These must quickly be addressed to ensure environments are safe for all and for the prevention of spiritual wounds.
+Note: Hurt at church can often be resolved by giving grace.
+Abuse (in all its forms) is different.
+Repeated patterns of mistreatment, coercion, or controlling behavior should never be tolerated.

 Comments